 Castles form iconic landmarks in Scotland’s rich history.
 Every castle has its own unique story to tell and many of them are splendidly designed.
 If you take a road trip around any part of this country, I bet you will come across so many stunning castles to visit in Scotland.
 Here are a few best castles to visit in Scotland.
-I have also added pointers to entry details of these castles.
+I have also added pointers to the entry details of these castles.
 Enjoy!

-Inveraray Castle gardens is sometimes mentioned as the best garden in Scotland.
+Inveraray Castle gardens are sometimes mentioned as the best garden in Scotland.
 I do wish to go back again and see the garden and interiors for myself.
 For now, I managed to get a shot climbing upon the gate of the castle 😉

 Edinburgh Castle is one of the most visited castles in Scotland and is famous for its strength as it survived many attacks.
 It has a remarkable place in Scotland’s history which you can find out in this amazing Netflix documentary which I found very interesting.
 Find details about visiting the castle here.
 While I was visiting I did not go inside the castle, I only admired it from the outside.

 The castle square is pretty amazing with this spectacular view of old architecture.
-My friends and I thoroughly enjoyed our time here and did some fun yoga photo shoots not paying attention to the crowds staring at us.
+My friends and I thoroughly enjoyed our time here and did some fun yoga photoshoots not paying attention to the crowds staring at us.

 One of the major highlights of the NC500 East coast route is Dunrobin Castle and its garden, it is just spectacular and is known as a jewel of the highlands.
 Pictures will definitely speak for the jewel reference.
-Entry to the castle costs £11 for adults, but note that they they open the garden free for public at 5 pm.
+Entry to the castle costs £11 for adults, but note that they open the garden free for the public at 5 pm.

-Dunrobin Castle Garden is definitely one of the prettiest I have been to with amazing layouts, flowers and berries.
+Dunrobin Castle Garden is definitely one of the prettiest I have been to with amazing layouts, flowers, and berries.
 The back gate of the garden opens to the sea.

-This castle, garden and their pictures deserve a blog on its own.
+This castle, garden, and their pictures deserve a blog on its own.
 I am sharing only a few. here and I feel like a spring visit here would be outstanding.

 Balloch Castle in Loch Lomond is in a free country park and has an amazing walk here.
 There is a walled garden in the castle which is stunning.

-Watching the sun setting upon Isle of Skye from here is one of the best sunsets I have seen in my life.
+Watching the sun setting upon the Isle of Skye from here is one of the best sunsets I have seen in my life.
 I would totally recommend going here for sunset if you stay somewhere around Loch Carron.

 The Isle of Kerrera, a tiny island near Oban, hosts Gylen castle in its south end from which you can see across to the Isle of Mull.
-You can take a 5 minutes Ferry from Oban to this island and it is a one and a half hour walk to the castle.
-Walking to this castle is a relaxing peaceful experience with just the noises of wildlife as a sound track.
+You can take a 5 minutes Ferry from Oban to this island and it is a one-and-a-half-hour walk to the castle.
+Walking to this castle is a relaxing peaceful experience with just the noises of wildlife as a soundtrack.